36890641/PortforlioProjects/README.md

       	     END |
         delimiter ;

--- drop the event
+-- drop the event--

        drop event if exists e_daily_log_purge;

 ### Module: Temporary Tables & Forecast Accuracy Report

--- Forecast accuracy report using cte (It exists at the scope of statements)
+-- Forecast accuracy report using cte (It exists at the scope of statements)--

 	with forecast_err_table as (
              select
                   s.customer_code as customer_code,